devwith-kev/.github/CONTRIBUTING.md

 written the bug is, the more easier and more likely it is to be reproduced and fixed.

+## Creating a discussion

+If you don't want to create an issue but you prefer to discuss with the community about anything you have in mind then it is better to create a discussion.
+It will allow you to share your thoughts with everyone and will allow the community to be aware of certain aspects they wouldn't have thought about.
+In any case, an issue can be created from a discussion, no worry!

 ## Pull request process

 1. Ensure there is an issue created to track and discuss the fix or enhancement you intend to submit.